rh-mobb/documentation/content/docs/rosa/vpn/_index.md

 ---
-date: '2023-03-29'
+date: '2023-07-28'
 title: Setup a VPN Connection into a ROSA Cluster with OpenVPN
 tags: ["ROSA", "AWS"]
 authors:
   - Kevin Collins
 ---

-When you configure an Red Hat OpenShift on AWS (ROSA) cluster with a private only configuration, you will need connectivity to this private network in order to access your cluster.
-This guide will show you how to configute a point-to-site VPN connection so you won't need to setup and configure Jump Boxes.
+When you configure a Red Hat OpenShift on AWS (ROSA) cluster with a private only configuration, you will need connectivity to this private network in order to access your cluster.
+This guide will show you how to configute an AWS Client VPN connection so you won't need to setup and configure Jump Boxes.

 ## Prerequisites

 * a private ROSA Cluster
+* jq

 ## Set Envrionment Variables
-Start by setting environment variables that we use to setup the VPN connection
+Start by setting environment variables that we will use to setup the VPN connection
 ```
 export ROSA_CLUSTER_NAME=<rosa cluster name>